rakib-amin/automate-placeholder/README.md

 On windows you can create an Exe using ocra.

 #### gem installation
-- gem install ocra
+- On cmd, type `gem install ocra`
-- On cmd, run `ocra placeholder.rb`
+- Then `ocra placeholder.rb`
 - An .exe file is created.
 Double click it to run.

 ### Mac
 On mac, ocra does not work.
 So:
-- On terminal, run `ruby placeholder.rb`
+- On terminal, type `ruby placeholder.rb`

 #License